Write a CV (for MBA)

 - Begin with your MBA, if you wish to use it as a stepping stone for your next career move.

 - Include specifically relevant modules and projects.
+Provide more detail, if your project is particularly relevant to your application.

 - Briefly include first degree and institution.

-- If you do not wish to use the MBA as a stepping stone, begin with Employment and list your education after your skills and training.
+- If you do not wish to use the MBA as a stepping stone, begin with Employment and list your education after your SKILLS AND TRAINING.

 Employment History / Employment